atbcb/usab-uswds/_tad/rad-x.md

   <div class="grid-row">
     <div class="tablet:grid-col">
      <h4 id="descriptive-language">Descriptive Language </h4>
-      <p>Language should be descriptive and provide non visual points of reference and instruction for better end user comprehension.
+      <p>Language should be descriptive and provide non-visual points of reference and instruction for better end user comprehension.
 In general, word count should be minimized while still providing effective descriptions.
 Ideally, descriptive language should be included in body text of test instructions, but additional supporting information may be provided via alt text or ‘More Info’ redirects.</p>
 		</div>
   </div>
 </div>